Dan McGrew: NFL

 McGrew was drafted by the Detroit Lions in 1959, but in the following year was taken by the Buffalo Bills during their inaugural season, when he played in all 14 games and was their starting center.
 Although he ended up as an All-AFL 2nd team member, he was replaced the following year by rookie Al Bemiller and never played in another game in the NFL.

 Semi-pro

 McGrew went on to play on the semi-pro level with the Wheeling Ironmen.
 On June 13, 2009, McGrew was one of eight new members in the 29th class to be inducted into the Minor Pro Football Hall of Fame.

 High school coaching

 McGrew later coached football on the high school level.
-He coached at Chipticon High School where his team won a SMAC championship.
-During this time, he was a ninth grade gym teacher, retiring from Weir High School after the 1998–99 school year.
+He coached at Chopticon High School, Morganza, MD, where his team won two Southern Maryland Athletic Conference (SMAC) championships, 1970 and 1971.
+During this time, he was a ninth grade gym teacher and drivers ed teacher.
+He retired from Weir High School after the 1998–99 school year.